ifatess/ruotonggao/pinball.md

   block: feature-1
   media_alignment: Right
   headline: Background
-  content: "<strong>Heads-Up vs. Heads-Down</strong><br>I created a Wi-Fi communication
+  content: "<strong>Heads-Up vs. Heads-Down</strong><br>With the development of technology,
-    3D pinball game built on Arduino, turning the animation effects of the video game into real movements and crashes."
+    interactive applications, especially games, are gradually shifting to the mode of screen interaction.
+The resulting app addiction can affect our social life and hinder people's interpersonal interaction.<br>In addition, as 3D pinball game was born on the computer, all the basic interactions are done through keyboard and screen.
+I want to explore the possibility of physical interaction experience in this project."
   slug: ''
   media:
     image: ''